Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part2_deep_dive/15_precision_techniques.typ

 In the previous chapters, we built a functional analyzer.
 It is sound, meaning it will never miss a bug.
 However, a sound analyzer is not necessarily a *useful* one.
-If it reports a potential violation for every single packet, it provides no value.
+If it reports a potential violation for every single input, it provides no value.
 This is the "False Positive" problem.

 The central craft of Abstract Interpretation is balancing three competing goals:
 + *Precision*: Minimizing false alarms by tracking more detail.
-+ *Performance*: Analyzing large policies quickly (seconds, not hours).
++ *Performance*: Analyzing large programs quickly (seconds, not hours).
 + *Termination*: Ensuring the analysis always finishes, even with loops.

 This chapter catalogs the advanced techniques required to turn a toy analyzer into a production-grade tool.